Apply for BAföG to study

 there was an unavoidable reason for the change, for example:

-- a disability that occurred after the start of the degree program, or
+- a disability that arose after you began your studies, or

-- an allergy to certain substances that developed after you started your studies and makes it impossible for you to continue your studies or pursue your intended career.
+- an allergy to certain substances that developed after you began your studies and makes it impossible to continue your studies or pursue the career you had previously intended.

-The change for compelling reasons is also recognized after the fourth semester.
+A change of major for an irrefutable reason is still recognized even after the fourth semester.

 Interns:

-BAföG can only be used to fund internships that you complete while you are enrolled in a degree program that is eligible for BAföG funding.
+BAföG funding is available only for internships that you complete while enrolled in a degree program eligible for BAföG funding.

-Only compulsory internships are eligible for funding.
-These are internships that are required by your study regulations, i.e., that you must complete in order to graduate.
-Compulsory internships completed outside the EU are only eligible for funding if they last at least 12 weeks.
-Compulsory internships within EU member states can also be funded if they are shorter than 12 weeks.
+Only mandatory internships are eligible for funding.
+These are internships required by your program’s regulations—in other words, you must complete them to graduate.
+Mandatory internships completed outside the EU are eligible for funding only if they last at least 12 weeks.
+Mandatory internships within EU member states may also be funded even if they are shorter than 12 weeks.

 In Mainz, this service is provided by the Office for Educational Assistance at Johannes Gutenberg University.